Managing Short Links

 Enabling and Disabling Short Links

-Sometimes you need to temporarily pause a short link without permanently deleting it.
-Leenkies lets you toggle links between active and disabled states.
+You can temporarily pause a short link without deleting it by toggling between active and disabled states.

 Disabling a Short Link

-- In the short links list, find the link you want to disable.
+- Find the link you want to disable.

-- Click the disable toggle or action.
-The link's status changes to disabled.
+- Click the disable toggle.
+The status changes to disabled.

 Re-enabling a Short Link

-- Click the enable toggle or action.
-The link's status changes back to active.
+- Click the enable toggle.
+The status changes back to active.

-- The short link immediately starts redirecting visitors to its destination again, and new clicks will be tracked as normal.
+- The link immediately resumes redirecting, and new clicks are tracked normally.

 Deleting Short Links

-- In the short links list, find the link you want to delete.
+- Find the link you want to delete.

 - Click the delete action.